SimonW412/BikeGuider/notebook.md

 - Participants ranked the intensities after completing all trials.

 **Phase 2: Vibration Pattern**
-- Patterns: Single-burst (200ms), double-burst (400ms), ramp-up (0% to 75% PWM duty cycle in 2s), wave (fluctutate between 0% and 75% PWM duty cycle every 100ms for 2s).
+- Patterns: Single-burst (200ms), double-burst (400ms), ramp-up (0% to 75% PWM duty cycle in 2s), wave (fluctuate between 0% and 75% PWM duty cycle every 100ms for 2s).
 Orders were randomized for each participant.
 - Participants rated each pattern on intuitiveness, comfort, and overall performance using a 5-point Likert scale.
 - Participants ranked the patterns after completing all trials.